awsdocs/amazon-s3-developer-guide/doc_source/VirtualHosting.md

 ### Legacy Endpoints<a name="s3-legacy-endpoints"></a>

 Some Regions support legacy endpoints\.
 You might see these endpoints in your server access logs or CloudTrail logs\.
-For more information, review the the information below\.
+For more information, review the information below\.
 For a complete list of Amazon S3 Regions and endpoints, see [Amazon S3 Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.

 **Important**
 Although you might see legacy endpoints in your logs, we recommend that you always use the standard endpoint syntax to access your buckets\.